 Bo: Well, literally, face in the carpet.
 I have an office at home and I am just face down in the carpet and I just let Him know this is where I'm at and I pour out.
 And I think it's so good to get to the edge of your grief.
 Go all the way through your grief and not just push it back and keep it.
 And sometimes I'm good at that and sometimes I'm not, but I really do pour out my heart.
 And I remember one time honestly being on my office floor, where I kept hearing the words, "every minute, every minute."
 And I didn't know what He was saying.

 Jim: Bo, you are uniquely positioned to understand Job and losing so much around you and your husband, Steve's difficulties and your children's difficulties.
 There are many, many people that are going through very similar things.
 Maybe not exactly the same thing, but similar things and they're desperate.
 They are seemingly hopeless.
 They don't know what to do.
-They're falling into that ditch of bitterness that we talked about.
+They're falling into that ditch of bitterness.
 Can you pray for them—

 Jim: --and lift them up before the Lord?

 Bo: Yeah, it would be an honor.

 Bo: Father, I am so thankful that You are our defense and so, I pray for everyone whose feet are planted in the soil of a fierce battlefield today.
 And for those who are weary and think they can't face another day, for those who are ready to give up or take a shortcut out, I ask that You would be their strength, that You would hold Your shield in front of their heart so that they can see clearly Your plan and purpose for the battle they're facing.

 We know that You are the God Who does all things well and that You won't waste this time, so I pray that You would give each one of us faith to see the end, faith to see what will be on the other side.
 We love and worship You, in Your name we pray, amen.